BDR14334/Job-App-Autofiller/README.md

 **Postconditions:**
 - The autofill interface is accessible inside Chrome’s side panel.
 - The user can fill in forms without leaving the current webpage or exiting the panel.

+## Generate Outline for Essay Questions

+**Summary**
+This feature allows users to generate pre-written outlines for common essay questions by clicking a "Generate Outline" button.
+The outlines are hardcoded in the extension and tailored to typical job application or interview questions.
+Once generated, the outline is populated directly into the corresponding input field for the user to review and edit.

+**Rationale**
+The goal is to provide job seekers with quick, structured responses to common essay questions, helping them save time and effort while preparing personalized answers.

+**Users**
+- Job seekers preparing essay-style responses for job applications or interviews.

+**Preconditions**
+- The Chrome extension is installed and functional.
+- The user is on the extension interface where essay question fields are present.
+- Hardcoded outlines are mapped to essay question IDs.

+**Basic Course of Events**
+1. The user navigates to the essay preparation section of the extension interface.
+2. The user clicks the "Generate Outline" button next to an essay question field.
+3. The extension retrieves the hardcoded outline corresponding to the essay question ID.
+4. The hardcoded outline is populated into the relevant input field for the user to review.

+**Alternative Paths**
+- **AP-1:** If the corresponding hardcoded response is missing for a question, the extension logs an error message and leaves the input field unchanged.
+- **AP-2:** The user can manually edit the pre-filled outline to further customize their response.

+**Postconditions**
+- The essay input field is populated with a pre-written outline.
+- Users can modify or use the outline as is.